DmitryVel/NATs/README.md

 2) Untar the archive into the directory with the Python script.

 3) Run the script and put "filter" when asked for mode.
+Choose your GTF file.
 The script will filter and sort the GTF file.

 4) Prepare the list of genes of interest to look for NATs.
 The file should be in text format containing official gene symbols, one per line.